giellalt/giellalt.github.io/ling/corpus_repositories.md

 redistribute are gathered (essentially, texts in the public domain), and a bound part, where we gather texts that we can't redistribute.

 For each language, there are two corpora: One with open content and one with closed (closed due to copyright reasons).
-Both corpora are in two, directories, one for original files (_.docx, .pdf, .html, ..._) and one for converted text files.
+Both corpora are in two repositories, one for original files (_.docx, .pdf, .html, ..._) named `corpus-xxx-orig`, and one for converted text files named `corpus-xxx`.
 Search for the corpora under **Repositories** in [github.com/giellalt/](https://github.com/giellalt/).
 In the repository search field, write

 ```
 corpus-xxx